 And so on, I popped the CD in and was prepared to be underwhelmed because I thought Quietus was a quite a benchmark to be pitted again.
 Thankfully, I was wrong.
 Although just like Quietus, Antithesis of Light (AoL) was inaccessible.
 What it did demand from you was your full-attention to comprehend its subtle details, focused instrumentation and as a whole; its finesse in progression, as individual songs and as an individual album.

 One of my complaints about Quietus was its production.
 Yes it was dense.
 Yes it was enveloping.
 But it wasn't organic.
 It felt rubbery at times, too digital.
 No it wasn't bad, but it wasn't perfect either.
 The same reason why I thought Tyranny's Tides of Awakening was woefully overrated (amongst the underground circles) is because of its terrible digital production.
 Behold!
 AoL kicks your ass from start to beginning with its majestic production.
 When "In Solitary Ruin" begins, the opening riff and its accompanying chord-progression just shows what a heavy as fuck sound the album as a whole will embody.

 This is a demanding album, no doubt.
 It requires attentive and repetitive listens.
-I am going to get a lot of flak for this but: this is not pansy stuff like Agalloch or Swallow the Sun.
-This is the real deal.
-This album simply engages you.
+I am going to get a lot of flak for this but: this is not fairy floss like Agalloch or Swallow the Sun.

 This is by far Evoken's most innovative, not to mention most perfected, piece of material.
 This album will redefine Death/Doom forever.
 There is a perfect ballance between the state of depression and the state of agression.
 In many songs, the AOL presents this mixture and perfects that balance, that I think most Doom bands have never been able to accomplish.
 There is some pretty fast double bass used on this ablum, fast for Doom metal, that is; and yet the double bass doesn't effect the atmosphere at all.